New York Roads - NY 12, 5/8/12

 NY 12 SB at the other end of the duplex, courtesy Doug Kerr.
 The only road that doesn't switch partners is NY 8 - 12 starts with 5 and ends with 8, and 5 starts with 12 and ends with I-790.

-NY 12 WB (first photo) and EB (second photo) showing off cutout shields that must have been purchased from, loaned from, or donated by Ontario.
+NY 12 SB (first photo) and NB (second photo) showing off cutout shields that must have been purchased from, loaned from, or donated by Ontario.
 The third photo is on the ramp to I-81 NB and the Thousand Islands Bridge.
 There's no other way to Wellesley Island nor any nearby entrance to Canada, so there's no terrible need to warn people they're entering I-81.
 Besides, it's too late by that point.

 NY 12 SB leaving the I-81 interchange area.
 Cape Vincent is reached via NY 12E.